ChasingUX/jesse-site/source/work/fontreach.md

 Without delving too deeply into the technical details of FontReach, certain features should be understood.
 In the world of web colors, red is red and blue is blue– there is no variance in how colors are referenced.
 This is far from the truth when referencing fonts on the web.
 When embedding a font with @font-face we can name Proxima Nova ‘Fraggle Rock’ if we wanted to.
 With web services such as Google Fonts or Typekit, font names tend to vary from one service to the next.

 As FontReach crawls the top million sites, it does its very best to look for variation in font names and intelligently combines similar font names into groups.
-FontReach only looks at the first font in the font-family stack in an effort to provide us with a list of fonts that are truly being used, versus aggregating fallback font data as well.
+FontReach only looks at the first font in the font-family stack in an effort to provide us with a list of fonts that are truly being used, versus aggregating fallback font data in the process.

 ##Moving Forward
-The growth of apps and digital products is staggering, and we — designers and developers — are the ones building them.
+The growth of apps and digital products is staggering, and we, designers and developers, are building them.
 Having certain information at our fingertips can better prepare us in making decisions that shape the web of the future.
 Be it a library, a font, or other usage information, <em>we should have the tools necessary to identify trends in how we build the modern web.</em>